 PRO TIPDon’t be tempted to use the microphone built into your webcam, even if you have invested in a high-end model such as Logitech C920 HD Pro, the audio quality is nowhere near good enough for streaming.

 Once you’ve established yourself as a streamer it’s a good idea to invest in a dedicated microphone.
-These range enormously in price, but for around £50 the Blue Snowball iCE microphone is a great choice, offering significantly better audio quality than a headset.
+These range enormously in price, but for around £130 the ELGATO WAVE is a great choice, offering significantly better audio quality than a headset.

 Not all streamers appear on-screen, some just provide an audio commentary, but if you want to appear in the stream then a good quality camera and lighting are crucial.

 Although many action cameras and many DSLRs can be connected directly to a PC or laptop via USB we strongly recommend buying an Elgato Cam Link.
 This simple device acts as an interface between the camera and PC, enabling you to record directly onto your PC rather than camera’s limited on-board memory.